Texas Instruments (Germany) Analysis

 Many companies such as Texas Instruments, eventually find out that there is only so much market out there to be conquered, and adding the next product or service is only half as profitable per unit as their current endeavors.
 Eventually, the company will reach a point where cash flows are strong, and extra cash is available but not fully utilized.
 In this case, the company may start buying back its stock from the public or issue more dividends.

-Texas Instruments Incorporated has accumulated 8.23 B in total debt with debt to equity ratio (D/E) of 68.4, indicating the company may have difficulties to generate enough cash to satisfy its financial obligations.
+Texas Instruments Incorporated has accumulated 500 M in total debt with debt to equity ratio (D/E) of 68.4, indicating the company may have difficulties to generate enough cash to satisfy its financial obligations.
 Texas Instruments has a current ratio of 2.95, suggesting that it is liquid and has the ability to pay its financial obligations in time and when they become due.
 Debt can assist Texas Instruments until it has trouble settling it off, either with new capital or with free cash flow.
 So, Texas Instruments' shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Texas Instruments sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Texas to invest in growth at high rates of return.
-When we think about Texas Instruments' use of debt, we should always consider it together with cash and equity.Texas Instruments Assets Financed by Debt
+When we think about Texas Instruments' use of debt, we should always consider it together with cash and equity.Texas Instruments Total Assets Over Time

 Typically, companies with high debt-to-asset ratios are said to be highly leveraged.
 The higher the ratio, the greater risk will be associated with the Texas Instruments' operation.
 In addition, a high debt-to-assets ratio may indicate a low borrowing capacity of Texas Instruments, which in turn will lower the firm's financial flexibility.Texas Instruments Corporate Bonds Issued